 September 1, 2020

 Independent schools are required to have an anti-money laundering / cash payment policy which describes the school’s policies and procedures regarding cash payments, and aligns with requirements under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA).
-This policy will be included as part of the standard required independent school policies and will be reviewed during the Ministry of Education’s regular independent school inspection processes.
+This policy will be included as part of the standard required independent school policies and will be reviewed during the Ministry of Education and Child Care’s regular independent school inspection processes.

 As set out in the External Evaluation and Monitoring Policy for B.C. independent schools, a range of policies are reviewed during External Evaluation Committee (EEC) and Monitoring Inspections (MI) processes.